Prague Experience logoPrague tourist information & travel guide logo

 map showing Vltava River in Prague

-Reading the history of Prague reveals that the Vltava River played a fundamental role in the foundation of the city.
-It provided water for drinking and crop irrigation, and was a means of navigation both for the early settlements established along its banks and for travellers passing through the area on the early trade routes between Southern and Northern Europe.
+For early inhabitants of the region, it provided fresh water for drinking and crop irrigation, and was a means of navigation, both for the settlements established along its banks and for travellers passing through on the trade routes between Southern and Northern Europe.

-Outside Prague, the Vltava River meanders through pretty countryside, passing by the occasional castle and historical building.
+Outside of Prague, the Vltava River meanders through pretty countryside, passing by the occasional castle and historical building.

 Map